git4rk/ApplicationServeronCloud/latestUpdates.md

 ## June 24, 2016: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

 * Added ability for clients to to choose between V8.5 and V9.0 when you create a new _Traditional ND_ or _Traditional WebSphere_ instance.
-* Upgraded the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} binaries so that new instances of WebSphere Application Server Liberty (Core and ND Plans) have fixpack 16.0.0.2 installed.
-16.0.0.2 is the next fixpack after 8.5.5.9.
+* Upgraded the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} binaries so that new instances of WebSphere Application Server Liberty (Core and ND Plans) have fix pack 16.0.0.2 installed.
+16.0.0.2 is the next fix pack after 8.5.5.9.
 As of 16.0.0.2, all entitled Liberty optional features supported for these plans are installed by default.
 * Addressed [Several security vulnerabilities](http://www-01.ibm.com/support/docview.wss?uid=swg21984977){: new_window} that affect WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} including:
   * An XML External Entity Injection (XXE) vulnerability in the Apache Standard Taglibs that affects IBM WebSphere Application Server.
   * A potential for weaker than expected security when using the WebSphere Application Server Liberty profile API Discovery feature and Swagger documents.